History of the National Hockey League: 21st century

 In the 2005–06 season, rookies Alexander Ovechkin and Sidney Crosby began their careers.
 In their first three seasons, they each won both the Art Ross and Hart trophies; Crosby in 2007, and Ovechkin in 2008.
 The success of the Heritage Classic led to the scheduling of more outdoor games.
 The Sabres hosted the 2008 NHL Winter Classic on New Year's Day 2008, losing to the Pittsburgh Penguins in a shootout before a crowd of 71,217 at Ralph Wilson Stadium.
 The second Winter Classic was held January 1, 2009, at Wrigley Field in Chicago between the Blackhawks and Red Wings.
 The third NHL Winter Classic was held in Fenway Park on January 1, 2010, between the Boston Bruins and the Philadelphia Flyers.
 The home team Bruins won.

 Two clubs still experienced financial problems, however.
 The Phoenix Coyotes eventually filed for bankruptcy in May 2009.
 The league then took control over the team later that year in order to stabilize the club's operations, with the hopes of eventually reselling it to a new owner who would be committed to stay in the Phoenix market.
 The league did not find a satisfactory buyer for the Coyotes until 2013.
+Eleven years later, the Coyotes ceased operations while a new team in Utah began.
 The financially struggling Atlanta Thrashers were eventually sold to True North Sports and Entertainment in 2011, who then relocated the team to Winnipeg, a stark reversal of the league's Southward expansion more than a decade earlier.

 The NHL again entered lockout in 2012, cancelling the first 526 games, about 43% of the season, until at least December 30, 2012.
-Just after 5 am on January 6, 2013, after approximately 16 continuous hours of negotiating, the NHL and the player's union reached a tentative deal on a new collective bargaining agreement to end the lockout.
+Just after 5 am on January 6, 2013, after approximately 16 continuous hours of negotiating, the NHL and the players' union reached a tentative deal on a new collective bargaining agreement to end the lockout.
 The first games of the season were held on January 19.

+2017–present: Modern era

+League's second century

-In 2017, the league expanded again to Las Vegas, Nevada, with the Vegas Golden Knights.
+In 2017, the league began its second century and expanded again to Las Vegas, Nevada, with the Vegas Golden Knights.
 In 2018, the league approved another expansion team in Seattle, Washington, the Seattle Kraken, which began play in 2021.

-On May 26, 2020, the NHL declared that 2019–20 regular season (which had been suspended after March 11) would be prematurely terminated due to the COVID-19 pandemic; the league subsequently announced on July 1 that the season would end with a 24-team playoff tournament to be held behind closed doors in Toronto and Edmonton from August 1.
+On May 26, 2020, the NHL declared that 2019–20 regular season (which had been suspended after March 11) would be prematurely terminated due to the COVID-19 pandemic in North America; the league subsequently announced on July 1 that the season would end with a 24-team playoff tournament to be held behind closed doors in Toronto and Edmonton from August 1.